dchouffani/megr2156-portfolio/docs/assignments/A03/index.md

 <img width="438" height="96" alt="Screenshot 2026-09-06 233849" src="https://github.com/user-attachments/assets/7e9a6b78-a709-45cf-8016-5a5647909baa" />

+I calculated the cross-sectional area from the chosen diameter of 0.20 in.
+The area was used to find the length of the bar.

 **Parametric Length**

 <img width="504" height="159" alt="Screenshot 2026-09-06 232625" src="https://github.com/user-attachments/assets/e9411ece-fdde-4a70-8e16-7b155f6a2b51" />

-I rearranged the axial deflection formula to solve the required length.
+I rearranged the direct tension elongation equation to solve for the required length.
+This length was later used as a parameter in SolidWorks to create the bar and perform the FEA.

 **Weight**

 <img width="489" height="190" alt="Screenshot 2026-09-06 232644" src="https://github.com/user-attachments/assets/93edc344-175e-4a4b-8740-5a5c3813162c" />

+Using the bars volume and density of aluminum, I calculated its weight.

 **CAD Parameters and Equations**